Damian-Morales/DamianMorales.github.io/google-cybersecurity-cert/02-manage-risks.md

 ##  Hands-On Activity

+To reinforce the key concepts from this course, I completed several hands-on labs and incident report exercises focused on real-world cybersecurity scenarios:
 - Conducted a fictional internal security audit (Botium Toys case study).
 - Completed a controls and compliance checklist to assess risks and system readiness.
 - Developed a risk mitigation plan using NIST RMF principles.